National Lung Cancer Screening Program

 • People from culturally and linguistically diverse backgrounds

-• People in the LGBTIQA+ communities
+• People in the LGBTIQA+ communities.

 Committee members are recruited via an expression of interest and come from a diverse range of backgrounds.
-Whether you are personally affected by lung cancer, or simply driven by a desire to make a difference, we welcome individuals to apply.
+Whether you are personally affected by lung cancer or simply driven by a desire to make a difference, we welcome individuals to apply.
+Committee members will be remunerated for their time.

 If you would like to submit an expression of interest to join the Lung Cancer Screening Program Consumer Representative Committee, please complete the form below.